freeslugs/heroku-buildpack-bundle-template/README.md

-heroku-buildpack-bundler-http-auth-config
+heroku-buildpack-bundle-template
 =========================================

-A heroku buildpack to write an environment variable configured repo + auth to your .bundler/config file.
+A heroku buildpack to write a .bundle based on a bundle_template in your app directory.
+Any environment variables in the templates like ${VAR_NAME} are expanded to their values.